joshuakfarrar/hello-mq/README.md

-# hello mq
+# Hello MQ!

-a simple app to learn about MQ
+A simple app to learn about MQ

-### Configure PowerShell Profile
+### 1. Configure your PowerShell Profile for UTF-8 Output

 Add the following to your PowerShell profile (run `notepad $PROFILE`):